 For eCommerce startups, fulfillment strategy is a moving target.
 If you start out small, your first fulfillment warehouse may be your spare bedroom or garage.
 As you grow, you might rent warehouse space and hire staff to pick, pack, and ship your orders.
 Eventually, you’ll probably outsource your storage and shipping to a fulfillment warehouse.

 When you choose your fulfillment provider, an important consideration is location.
 You need fulfillment warehouses close enough to your customers to get your products delivered quickly.
-But you don’t want to spread your products among too many warehouses, or your inventory cost can go up.
+But you don’t want to spread your products among too many warehouse locations, or your inventory cost can go up.

 Here is a guide to help you develop your fulfillment warehouse plan.